Updated 25th March 2020:

 Year 2 – All Pupil Premium Pupils in Year 2 ( 3 pupils) achieved at least one accelerated target of gd through carefully supported provision.

 Year 4 – (1 Pupil) – The funding was used to help one pupil with SEN, who found English challenging.
-The funding was used to sustain small group support for English led by a teacher throughout 18-19, to support learning at their level.
+The funding was used to sustain small group support for English led by a teacher throughout the year, to support learning at their level.

-Year 6 – (1 Pupil) Specialist weekly 1:2 support from January-May to achieve gd in Maths and all areas in July 2019.
+Year 6 – As noted one pupil received specialist weekly 1:2 support from January-May to achieve gd in Maths and all areas in July 2019!